Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/01_Before_we_Start/03_MASTER_token/index.md

 2. Enter the following information as shown in the screenshot:
     * Token name: MASTER
     * Leave Expiration date and Template with their default values
-    * Search for TOKEN MANAGEMENT scope
+    * Search for "TOKEN MANAGEMENT" and Write "API tokens" scopes
-    * Check TOKEN MANAGEMENT checkbox
+    * Check "TOKEN MANAGEMENT" and "API tokens" checkboxes
     * Click on GENERATE TOKEN